 Image recognition with artificial intelligence has long been a research topic in computer vision.
 While several approaches for imitating human vision have evolved, the common goal of AI image recognition technology is the classification of observed objects into multiple categories.
 Thus, it is also known as object recognition.
 In addition, the terms image recognition, photo recognition, and picture recognition are interchangeable.

-Also, it’s important to briefly mention objection detection because, while not being image recognition’s direct application, they are closely related.
+Also, it’s important to mention objection detection briefly because, while not being image recognition’s direct application, they are closely related.
 To be more specific, object detection incorporates localization into picture recognition.
 This enables the algorithm to pinpoint the location of an object in an image or video and identify it.
 There are various image recognition use cases alongside object detection.
 They include license plate recognition, face detection, and medical diagnosis, which we’ll discuss in the next section.

 From the facial recognition function that unlocks smartphones to mobile check deposits on banking apps, image recognition is everywhere.
 We can also see its applications in medical imaging analysis to detect tumors, broken bones, and other anomalies and even in factories to discover defective items on the assembly line.